joshnishikawa/MIDIcontroller/README.txt

   - Muxing of large arrays of notes
   - More user-friendly 'rangeFinder' example

-  2.1.3 - included an example of how to implement aftertouch 2.1.2 - many variables changed to 'byte' or 'uint16_t' for easy storage
-          public and private variables are better sorted
+	2.1.5 - got rid of useless '*MC' pointer. renamed 'kill' to 'mode' 2.1.3 - included an example of how to implement aftertouch 2.1.2 - many variables changed to 'byte' or 'uint16_t' for easy storage public and private variables are better sorted